Kala Patthar Summit, Trek Elevation and Weather Guide

 Although the trek is short, it is upward and at a high altitude.
 An average hiker should need between 2-3 hours to reach the viewpoint of Kalapatthar.

-The route does become more challenging to navigate and rockier as you ascend higher on it.
+The route becomes more challenging to navigate and rockier as you ascend higher.
 Just be careful not to slip or fall during these sections because you don’t want to get injured while climbing or descending the hillside.

 What is the altitude of Kala Patthar?